marizmelo/DORM/README.md

 TODO
 ----
+     1	+ tabspaces for indentation
+     2	+ Add chain methods
+     3	+ STYLE method
-     1	+ include commander for command-line options
+     4	+ include commander for command-line options
-     2	+ bind JavaScript events
+     5	+ bind JavaScript events
-     3	+ Pretty identation for output
+     6	+ Pretty identation for output
-     4	+ find solution for <span> in the middle of TEXT 5	- Insert inline stylesheets
+     7	+ find solution for <span> in the middle of TEXT 8	- Insert inline stylesheets
-     6	- deal with self-closed elements like <br>
+     9	- deal with self-closed elements like <br>
-     7	- Insert ATTR on tags
+    10	- Insert ATTR on tags
-     8	- Insert TEXT as content of TAG
+    11	- Insert TEXT as content of TAG
+    12	- transfer text to children element